redis/redis/tests/README.md

 The test suite also supports execution against an external server, which is enabled using the `--host` and `--port` parameters.
-When executing against an external server, a subset of the tests - those tagged `external-ok` are invoked.
+When executing against an external server, tests tagged `external:skip` are skipped.

 There are additional runtime options that can further adjust the test suite to match different external server configurations: